 However, when I do make pork for dinner, my favorite recipe of all times has always been Buzhenina.
 It’s my mom’s recipe and whenever I make it, it always comes out delicious.
 My favorite part about this recipe is that it requires only 4 ingredients and extremely easy to make.

-In Ukraine Buzhenina is an essential part of Christmas and Easter menu.
+In Ukraine and Russia Buzhenina is an essential part of Christmas and Easter menu.

 My mom usually observes fasting for lent and tries to abstain from meat or seafood.
 So when she gets home from Easter church service (we’re talking 3 am), she refuses to go to sleep until she takes a good bite of flavorful Buzhenina along with Paska and some other food that has been blessed in church.